17 Must-Visit Places For Your California Bucket List

 painted hills dealth valley

-11. Walk on the Wild Side at Death Valley National Park
+11. Death Valley National Park

 Located Northeast of Los Angeles and Santa Barbara is Death Valley, a land of unmatched beauty and extremes.